Linaro/website/_posts/current/blog/2020-06-15-linaro-a-decade-of-development.md

 ---
 layout: post
-title: A Decade of Achievement at Linaro
+title: A Decade of Achievement
 description: " In this article, former Linaro CTO David Rusling takes a look at how Linaro came to be and how the company has moved forward throughout the last 10 years.
 Read more here."